-Start to descend, steeply, and join up with a woods road for a level stretch.
+Start to descend, steeply.
 A house may come into view through the trees, off to the left.

-2.3 – Cross a dirt road before heading up Bear Mountain.
+2.3 – Cross a woods road before heading up Bear Mountain.
 Steep and rocky again.

 2.8 – Viewpoint on the left.

-3.3 – Cross a prominent dirt road.
+3.3 – Cross a prominent woods road.
 Head steeply uphill… again.

-The trail turns LEFT sharply and descends steeply over loose rocks, before leveling out in a moist forest area.
+RED TRIANGLE on WHITE (Stonetown Circular) turns LEFT sharply and descends steeply over loose rocks, before leveling out.
 Two easy rock-hops over stream/wet area.

 4.2 – Continue straight on RED TRIANGLE on WHITE (Stonetown Circular).
 [Highlands Connector (TEAL DIAMOND with BLACK DIAMOND center) is on the left.]

-5.4 – Start to see the Monksville Reservoir in the distance.
-There is an overgrown side path for a closer view.
+5.3 – Start to see the Monksville Reservoir in the distance.

-Cross a little stream and go up into a tall grassy area, then cross Stonetown Road.
-Hop over the guard rail (there are markers).
+Cross a small stream on a footbridge and go up into a tall grassy area.

 Head down steeply, joining up with a woods road.
 Cross the powerline again.